Yi-Yu-Yvonne/AnimalCLEF25-CVPR-FGVC-LifeCLEF/README.md

 - **ResNet_Dino.ipynb** (ResNet & DINO workflows)
 - **MegaDescriptor.ipynb** (our contrastive-learning–based descriptor)

-Just click **“Open in Colab”**, run the first cell, and you’ll have everything you need.
+Just run the first cell, and you’ll have everything you need.

 ---